albertllousas/simple-cqrs-with-es/readme.md

 ### CQRs with event sourcing

-Last step is to introduce [event sourcing](https://microservices.io/patterns/data/event-sourcing.html), with this approach we would remove the dual write problem but also we will introduce new advantages and new drawbacks.
+Last step is to introduce [event sourcing](https://microservices.io/patterns/data/event-sourcing.html), with this approach we would remove the dual write problem but also we will introduce new advantages and drawbacks.
 The idea is the same as the previous approach but using an event store.

 <p align="center">